Vermont's Four Season Attractions

 Hop n Moose - Rutland's very own microbrewery, Hop n' Moose serves 8-12 carefully crafted ales and lagers, wood-fired brick oven pizza, burgers, and more.
 They offer live music every weekend and outdoor, dog-friendly seating during warmer weather.

-Foley Brothers Brewing - Local family run, 7-barrel brewery with a wide-ranging selection of hand crafted ales.
+Foley Brothers Brewing - Local family run, 7-barrel brewery in Brandon with a wide-ranging selection of hand crafted ales.
 Tasting room open Wed-Sun 11 am – 5 pm.

 Magic Hat Brewing Company - While you’re in the Burlington area, tour the Magic Hat Brewery and Artifactory, where ancient alchemy meets modern day science.
 They offer free brewery tours, free samples, beer-to-go, and a most unusual shopping experience.